 € 1.
 Nuclear Power, Fuel Cycle and Nuclear Science - 2.
-Nuclear Techniques for Development and Environmental Protection 2 066 544 3.
-Nuclear Safety and Security 309 982 4.
-Nuclear Verification 1 033 272 5.
-Policy, Management and Administration Services 2 789 834 6.
-Management of Technical Cooperation for Development - TOTAL 6 199 632
+Nuclear Techniques for Development and Environmental Protection 1 525 500 3.
+Nuclear Safety and Security 305 100 4.
+Nuclear Verification 1 017 000 5.
+Policy, Management and Administration Services 3 254 400 6.
+Management of Technical Cooperation for Development - TOTAL 6 102 000 the amounts in the appropriation sections to be adjusted in accordance with the adjustment formula presented in Attachment A.2 in order to take into account the exchange rate variations during the year;

-- 4. Decides that the foregoing appropriation shall be financed from contributions by Member States amounting, at an exchange rate of US \$1.00 to \in 1.00, to \in 6 199 632 (\in 6 179 654 plus US \$19 978), in accordance with the scale of assessment fixed by the General Conference in resolution GC(64)/RES/8; - 5.
+- 4. Decides that the foregoing appropriation shall be financed from contributions by Member States amounting, at an exchange rate of US \$1.00 to $\[ \in \]$ 1.00, to $\[ \in \]$ 6 102 000 ( $\[ \in \]$ 6 036 199 plus US \$65 801), in accordance with the scale of assessment fixed by the General Conference in resolution GC(65)/RES/7; - 5.
 Authorizes the transfer of the capital portion of the Regular Budget to the Major Capital Investment Fund; and - 6.
-Authorizes the Director General: - a.
-To incur expenditures additional to those for which provision is made in the Regular Budget for 2021, provided that the relevant emoluments of any staff involved, and all other costs are entirely financed from revenues arising out of sales, work performed for Member States or international organizations, research grants, special contributions or other sources extraneous to the Regular Budget for 2021; and - b.
-With the approval of the Board of Governors, to make transfers between any of the Sections listed in paras 1 and 3 above.
+Authorizes the Director General: - a) To incur expenditures additional to those for which provision is made in the Regular Budget for 2022, provided that the relevant emoluments of any staff involved, and all other costs are entirely financed from revenues arising out of sales, work performed for Member States or international organizations, research grants, special contributions or other sources extraneous to the Regular Budget for 2022; and - b) With the approval of the Board of Governors, to make transfers between any of the Sections listed in paras 1 and 3 above.